Urinary Incontinence research lines

 Research into the causes of the different disorders (urinary incontinence, anal incontinence, genital prolapse) is essential for establishing preventative strategies.
 The future with respect to pathologies that affect the female pelvic floor therefore focuses on two objectives: prevention and treatment.

 In terms of treatment, there are currently effective methods for the different pelvic floor disorders, but they only treat the symptoms and do not address the causes of the problem.
+For example, stem cell regeneration of a urethral sphincter in a woman with stress urinary incontinence could treat her symptoms; or regenerating damaged fibres after childbirth could prevent the long-term onset of genital prolapse.
 In other words, these treatments neither stop the condition from progressing nor do they cure an existing lesion.

 Substantiated information by: